F2/F2s-sourcemod-plugins/logs-spec.md

     "F2<3><[U:1:1234]><Red>" triggered "matchunpause"
     World triggered "Pause_Length" (seconds "14.25")

-The only reason we are logging the `World triggered` logs are for backwards compatibility, but these can be ignored.
+The only reason we are logging the `World triggered` logs are for backwards compatibility, so these can be ignored.

 ## Heals